 One of the biggest strains on aerospace manufacturers (and their employees) is the sheer size of the parts.
 Depending on the application, this can make permanent robotic fixtures and traditional assembly line automation difficult or impossible.
 That’s where heavy-duty autonomous mobile robots (AMRs) come in.

 Eagle Technologies says it has worked with Aerospace manufacturers to integrate “large, heavy-payload robots manufactured by Fanuc, Yaskawa, and ABB that move components that weigh hundreds of pounds,” and which can perform a variety of other tasks.
-This, thanks in large part to vast improvements in the vision and handling technology of these AMRs over the last several years.
+This is thanks in large part to vast improvements in the vision and handling technology of these AMRs over the last several years.

 Sophisticated vision-guided robotics

-Aerospace parts can be exceedingly complex, and the quality standards are sky high.
+Aerospace parts can be exceedingly complex, and the quality standards are sky-high.
 This causes two issues: first, excessive training, certification and documentation requirements only for employees to burnout during dull, monotonous assembly tasks; and second, inevitable human error inflates costs related to time and scrapped parts.